anabramos/human-cockroach-nuclear-bomb/README.md

 ## Flow chart Skeleton Plan

-The flow chart was created for better visualising the steps required to develop the game, and thinking along in terms of how to approach each step with a different python functionality.
-I created this flow chart detailing the key moments that woud be printed to the terminal and create the flow of the game to the user.
+The flow chart was created for better visualizing the steps required to develop the game and thinking along in terms of how to approach each step with a different python functionality.
+I created this flow chart detailing the key moments that would be printed to the terminal and create the flow of the game to the user.

 <img src="assets/images/flowchart_skeleton.png" style="width: 40%" style="height: 100px">